kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 An idea is to have a compile-time environment to manipulate.
 Starting at the top node, going downward.
 For each entity, a map is kept that holds data.
 Names like the above are available at compile-time.
 How will the semantics be defined?
+This is an important question.
+Grants are extremely powerful.
+Granting constant data is also powerful.
+Currently, we only really have running code.

+	(:) enter {
+		x = y op-extend w + z.getSomething()~three;
+	}

+A rather simple grammar.
+Would code generation be needed for cases where the resulting constant can be deduced from constant variables?

+	(:) enter {
+		Parser parser;
+		parser.useGrammar(MYGRAMMAR);
+	}

+Problem is that optimization isn't perfect, so code generation is still desired in some cases.
+What else?
+Well let's see....